On the existence of optimizers for nonlinear time-frequency concentration problems: the Wigner distribution: Controlling cross terms

 The picture can be easily reinforced with a toy example in $d=1$, taking Gaussian wave packets $f(t)=g(t)=e^{-\pi |t|^2}$ antipodally travelling with $\an=(r^{(n)},0)$ and $\bn=(-r^{(n)},0)$ for a sequence $\abs{r^{(n)}} \to \infty$, so that $\cn=c=0$ and

-Measuring its $L^p$-energy of $\mathcal{S}_n(z)$ within an observation window $\Omega$ thus exhibits two effects: As $\cn\to c$ the envelope remains within $\Omega-c$, while intensity fringes separated by $\sim 1/|\den|$ become closer and closer as $\abs{\dn} \to \infty$, in fact leading to equidistribution of linear phases in the asymptotic regime (ultimately by the Riemann-Lebesgue lemma).
+Measuring the $L^p$-energy of $\mathcal{S}_n$ within an observation window $\Omega$ thus exhibits two effects: As $\cn\to c$ the envelope remains within $\Omega-c$, while intensity fringes separated by $\sim 1/|\den|$ become closer and closer as $\abs{\dn} \to \infty$, in fact leading to equidistribution of linear phases in the asymptotic regime (ultimately by the Riemann-Lebesgue lemma).
 Intuitively speaking, the separation length goes beyond the resolution power of any possible measuring procedure, which in fact eventually records the average $L^p$-brightness, explaining the occurrence of the visibility factor $\cC_p$.
 This matches the parallelogram-law intuition when $p=2$ and also the expected $L^\infty$ behavior since $\cC_p \to 1$ as $p \to \infty$.

-The second part of the claim gives an inequality in terms of $L$, hence requires to control the cross-interference energy by a single signal in light of \eqref{eq-WigSup}.
+The second part, Equation~\eqref{eq-polar2} gives an inequality in terms of $L$, hence requires to control the cross-interference energy by a single signal in light of \eqref{eq-WigSup}.
 This is done in the proof by introducing the functions $h^\pm_\theta = f \pm e^{i\theta}g$ for every $\theta \in [0,2\pi]$, which should not come as a surprise in view of the previous discussion.
 Indeed, an easy polarization argument yields